ibm-cloud-docs/vpc/suspend-billing.md

 It's important to understand what costs stop accruing and what costs persist when your virtual server instance is powered off.

-Billing is suspended only when you power off your virtual server instance through the {{site.data.keyword.cloud_notm}} console, CLI, or API.
+Billing is suspended only when you stop your virtual server instance through the {{site.data.keyword.cloud_notm}} console, CLI, or API.
 If you power off your virtual server instance directly through the OS, billing isn't suspended for that instance.
 {:note}

 Review the following table for details on how suspend billing impacts various resource charges.